rashafathima/textgame-based-virus/README.md

-# Harmless-Virus-To-Prank-Your-Friends
+# Harmless Virus To Prank Your Friends
-Developed virus is completely harmless
+## ⚠ Disclaimer : Developed virus is completely harmless.
+Meant for education purposes only